hummingbot/hummingbot/documentation/docs/strategies/advanced-mm/order-optimization.md

 | **order_optimization_enabled** | `Do you want to enable best bid ask jumping?
 (Yes/No)` | Allows your bid and ask order prices to be adjusted based on the current top bid and ask prices in the market. |
 | **ask_order_optimization_depth** | `How deep do you want to go into the order book for calculating the top ask, ignoring dust orders on the top (expressed in base asset amount)?` | The depth in base asset amount to be used for finding top bid ask. |
 | **bid_order_optimization_depth** | `How deep do you want to go into the order book for calculating the top bid, ignoring dust orders on the top (expressed in base asset amount)?` | The depth in base asset amount to be used for finding top bid. |

+!!!
+Note "Important information"
+    **order optimization and minimum spread**
+    <li> Setting a very high optimization depth with your current minimum spread pushes your spread far away from mid price.
+For eg. order optimization set to 10.000 unit depth and minimum spread set to 1%.
+Where order optimization pushes orders far from mid price/skip the first 10.000 orders, and depending on the market that can push the orders i.e. to 3% from the mid price, this will most probably cancel the orders in the next tick/second.